 If you are a student aged 14-18 years and would like to get involved please email for more information about how to sign up.

 Art History for Everyone: Free Art History EPQ and A Level course for state school students

 Art History for Everyone is a free taught Art History Extended Project Qualification and A level course for state maintained sector students on term-time Saturdays.
 Two courses are currently based at two venues: The Wallace Collection, generously supported by The Band Trust, and the National Gallery, with core funding from The Rothschild Foundation, with visits to other collections and sites.

-From September 2018, students will study for a taught Extended Project Qualification (EPQ) which is the equivalent to half an A level in UCAS points.
-This will be taught alongside two modules of the new Pearson A Level Art History course.
+Students study for a taught Extended Project Qualification (EPQ) which is the equivalent to half an A level in UCAS points.
+This will be taught alongside two modules of the Pearson A Level Art History course.
 Students have the option to study a further two modules and sit the A level exam at the end of the second year.

 All places are offered at no charge to state maintained sector sixth form students, with priority to candidates from a widening participation background, and to those with aptitude and ability for the course.

 ARCHES stands for “Accessible Resources for Cultural Heritage EcoSystems”.
 With the support of the European Union, ARCHES has brought together disabled people, technology companies, universities and museums.
 Together, they have developed and tested technological solutions to improve access to culture.